 Savage Kitchen connects its audience to the Hawai’ian ecosystem through wild, edible plants.
 By focusing on the harvesting and use of invasive species, the app supports native species and food security—a critical issue for the Hawai’ian islands.

-The app is expected to launch in mid-2020.
-I'm also working on a website for this app's creator, wild foods activist Sunny Savage.
-The work involves streamlining her various online properties and projects into one cohesive website, launching early 2020.
+I also completed a website for this app's creator, wild foods activist Sunny Savage.
+The work involved streamlining her various online properties and projects into one cohesive website.